department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Plan.md

 *Pro tip: Limit 3 goals per study.
 If you have more than 3 goals, consider how to break up your research into iterative studies.*

 - Optimize the order and flow of questions within the household information section
+- Determine if the questions and contextual information is clear and actionable

 Understand and measure the usability impacts of optimizing the household information section question flow and content.